-More than half a million people around the world get this cancer each year.
-Also referred to as hepatocellular carcinoma, it can have a variety of causes including alcohol overuse, chronic hepatitis B or C virus infection, morbid obesity with diabetes, or a metabolic disease such as hemochromatosis.
+More than a half-million people around the world get this cancer each year.
+Also referred to as hepatocellular carcinoma, primary liver cancer can have a variety of causes including alcohol overuse, chronic hepatitis B or C virus infection, morbid obesity with diabetes that causes non-alcoholic fatty liver disease, or a metabolic disease such as hemochromatosis.

 The Reality: Stiffer than a Drink

-Alcohol can act like a poison to liver cells, killing them on contact, reports Dr. Abou-Alfa.
-In the presence of cancerous cells already frenetically dividing, the addition of this toxin leads to ever-larger parts of the normally soft, blood-rich organ to die and turn waxy and stiff in a phenomenon known as cirrhosis.
+Alcohol can act like a poison to liver cells, killing them on contact, he explains.
+In the presence of cancerous cells already rapidly dividing, the addition of this toxin causes ever-larger parts of the normally soft, blood-rich organ to die and turn tawny or yellow — a condition known as cirrhosis.
 Sometimes, it’s the cirrhosis that occurs first, and then cancer follows.

-In time, it becomes increasingly difficult for the liver to carry its many tasks: produce bile that help digest fats, store and release glucose (the main type of sugar in your blood), and clear harmful substances from the bloodstream, to name just a few.
+In time, it becomes increasingly difficult for the liver to perform its many critical tasks.
+These include producing bile that helps digest fats, storing and releasing energy from food, and clearing harmful substances from the bloodstream.

-Ever more clogged and hardened due to cancer or cirrhosis (or both), the liver eventually becomes overwhelmed.
-Fluid may start to build up in the abdomen and legs.
-Jaundice (yellowing of the skin and the whites of the eyes) may develop as bile clogs the bile duct — the tube that drains bile out of the liver and into the intestines.
+As the cancer or cirrhosis (or both) worsens, fluid may start to build up in the abdomen and legs.
+Jaundice (yellowing of the skin and the whites of the eyes) may develop as bile clogs the bile duct — the tube that drains bile from the liver and into the intestines.
 Bile then builds up in the liver and flows back into the bloodstream.
 Over time, a person may experience confusion, memory problems, and loss of balance.Back to top